Providing Reception Services

 A veterinarian talking to a client and their dog

-You may not know or understand but giving price information to customers/clients is much more involved than what it looks or more than just knowing the cost of a groom or even a long stay in a kennel or cattery.
+You may not know or understand, but giving price information to customers/clients is much more involved than what it looks like or more than just knowing the cost of a groom or even a long stay in a kennel or cattery.

-You need to know general information about the services your facility offers as well as what animals can access these services and the costs associated with the services.
+You need to know general information about the services your facility offers, what animals can access, and the costs associated with the services.
 This information will vary depending on the facility you work at but could include information on the following:

 • Preventative medications such as flea, worming and tick medications